-• Disclosures for Legal or Public Policy Purposes.
-An employee who receives a request for disclosure of an individual's PHI that appears to fall within one of the categories described

-- The disclosure must be approved by the Privacy Official. - Disclosures must comply with the "Minimum-Necessary Standard." - Disclosures must be documented in accordance with the procedure for "Documentation Requirements."
+- Disclosures for Legal or Public Policy Purposes.
+An employee who receives a request for disclosure of an individual's PHI that appears to fall within one of the categories described below under "Legal and Public Policy Disclosures Covered" must contact the Privacy Official.
+Disclosures may be made according to procedures established by the Privacy Official. - The disclosure must be approved by the Privacy Official. - Disclosures must comply with the "Minimum-Necessary Standard." - Disclosures must be documented in accordance with the procedure for "Documentation Requirements."